 Basset Hound Health

-Basset Hounds have a life expectancy of 12 to 13 years, but they’re prone to health issues.
+Basset Hounds have a life expectancy of 12-13 years, but they’re prone to health issues.
 It’s good to know what those potential health problems are in advance, so you can keep your pup healthy for longer.

 - Ear Infections: This issue is so common that it falls under Basset Hound 101.
-Severe infections can be avoided with weekly ear cleaning and inspections.
-Contact your vet if you notice smelly ears or redness.
+(They are among the top-five breeds most affected by ear infections, after all.)
+Severe infections can typically be avoided with weekly ear cleanings and inspections for odor, redness or debris.
+Contact your vet if you notice smelly ears or excessive head shaking

-- Bleeding Disorders: Von Willebrand’s Disease and Thrombopathia are both hereditary disorders that affect blood clotting.
-Ask your vet to test for these issues; blood transfusions may be needed during surgeries.
+- Bleeding Disorders: Von Willebrand’s Disease and thrombocytopenia are both potential hereditary disorders that affect blood clotting.
+Genetic screening may be done to determine if your dog has markers of these disorders; ask your vet to test for these issues.
+In some cases, if your basset has either of these conditions, blood transfusions may be needed during surgeries.

 - Joint Problems: Hip dysplasia and elbow dysplasia can both be an issue.
 Dysplasia is when the joint tends to be loose.
 These conditions can often be managed by keeping your dog at a healthy weight.
-Your vet may also recommend recommend supplements, physical therapy or, in severe instances, surgery.
+Your vet may also recommend joint supplements, physical therapy, pain medication or, in severe cases, surgery.

 - Back Problems: Always make sure your Basset’s back and rear are supported when picking them up and avoid stairs as much as possible.
+Often the issue is a partially or fully herniated disc causing a condition called intervertebral disc disease (IVDD).
 While back injuries can often be treated with crate confinement and anti-inflammatory medications, some cases may require surgery.

 - Glaucoma: This condition occurs when pressure builds up in the eye.
 Talk to your vet if you notice signs including redness, bulging, tearing or rubbing the eyes.
 Early detection and treatment of glaucoma can prevent permanent eye damage or blindness.
 If caught early, glaucoma can be treated with medication.